Bryan on Ubicomp and the Meaning of Life at ELI 2007

 Bryan closed with brief but very provocative call for a re-examination of the idea of a republic of letters.
 I’m eager to think about this with him, and with you all.
 And with my students.
 Perhaps we could re-imagine matriculation as a ceremony, not unlike naturalization for an immigrant, in which one joins the republic of letters, with all the privileges and responsibilities of citizenship.

-6 Responses to “Bryan on Ubicomp and the Meaning of Life at ELI 2007”
+6 thoughts on “Bryan on Ubicomp and the Meaning of Life at ELI 2007

 Leave a Reply